phpbrew/Onion/README.md

 Then Your PEAR package is out!

+## Bundle

-## Install PEAR dependencies into vender/ directory
+Install PEAR dependencies into vender/ directory

     $ onion.phar -d bundle

+Note: Current bundle command does not support PEAR special features like:

+- PEAR Task: like replace content, rename ... etc
+- PECL installation

 ## Compile package to Phar executable/library file